moberwasserlechner/jopencage/README.md

 ## Testing

 For running the tests you have to use your *OWN* OpenCage API Key.
-Get a free trail key at https://opencagedata.com/dashboard#api-keys
+Get a free trial key at https://opencagedata.com/dashboard#api-keys

 ```
-./gradlew -DOPENCAGE_API_KEY=ABCDEFG_YOUR_KEY test
+./gradlew -DOPENCAGE_API_KEY=<your apikey> test
 ```

 ## Gradle